-Nestled deep within Kananskis Country’s 4000 square kilometre expanse of lofty peaks, sparkling streams and boundless forests, lies an unassuming little mountain pond.
+Nestled deep within Kananskis Country’s 4000 square kilometre expanse of lofty peaks, sparkling streams and boundless forests, lies the unassuming little Forget-Me-Not Pond.

 Unassuming?
 Yes.
 Forgettable?
 Never.